open-contracting/standard-development-handbook/docs/deployment.md

 Named e.g. 1__1__0

-## 7. Copy the schema into place

-If you've made a semantic update to the schema, that should be tagged with a patch version (e.g. 1__0__1 on GitHub), and the json should be copied to /home/ocds-docs/web/schema on live2.

-e.g. for 1.1.1 there should be JSON files at [http://standard.open-contracting.org/schema/1__1__1/](http://standard.open-contracting.org/schema/1__1__1/).

-## 8. Build on travis
+## 7. Build on travis

 Step 5. will trigger a build on travis.
 For changes to the theme, hit rebuild on the previous build for the relevant live branch.

-Once this is done, check the staging site, e.g. for 1.1:
+Travis copies the built docs to the dev server, you can check they look okay there. e.g. for 1.1:
 [http://ocds-standard.dev3.default.opendataservices.uk0.bigv.io/1.1/en/](http://ocds-standard.dev3.default.opendataservices.uk0.bigv.io/1.1/en/)

-## 9. Copy the files
+## 8. Copy the files to the live server

+Each deploy has it's own unique folder on the live server (including the date and a sequence number).
+The bare version number is then symlinked.
+This makes it easy to roll back the live docs.

+Set some variables:

 ```bash
 VER=1.1            # (for example)